rster2002/cs-gray-market-data/README.md

 ### yellow.py
 Generates the data .csv and images based on the current data.
 Note: before running this, extract the Data.zip in the same folder.

+### raw-formatted-data.csv
+This is the formatted data that has been used in the publication.